Simple Steps to a Healthy Heart – The “4M’s”

 Keep moving at any age and at any level of fitness.

 Exercise has many benefits beyond simple fitness and flexibility.
 It stimulates the body’s immune system, reduces blood thickening so it clots less easily, improves brain function and lowers blood pressure.
-Exercise can even prevent some forms of cancer.

 Research in older patients with age-related muscle wasting (also called sarcopenia) has shown that strength training was found to prevent disability, slow down dementia and reduce the risk of accidental falls.